 Almost every new business requires some sort of outside funding to get off the ground.
-If you’ve ever launched a business, then you know how difficult it can be to secure that funding.
-Young business owners in particular may struggle to get loans without a sufficient credit history.
-As a result, many entrepreneurs are forced to turn to their family and friends for help.
+New business owners in particular may struggle to get loans without a sufficient credit history.
+Many entrepreneurs are forced to turn to their family and friends for help.

-Here are some of the advantages of turning to friends or family members for your next business loan:
+Some of the advantages of turning to friends or family members for your next business loan are outlined below.

-One of the benefits of borrowing from loved ones is that you don’t have to jump through the same financial hurdles to be approved.
-Because they are eager to help you achieve your goals, friends and relatives will often lend to you in cases where banks would not.
+One of the benefits of borrowing from loved ones is that you usually don’t have to go through the same financial hurdles as you would if you tried to secure a bank loan.

 Lower Interest Rates

-Despite the many benefits to investors and lenders, personal loan arrangements can be complex.
-Here are some of the social and financial ramifications of accepting a loan from a friend or relative:
+Loan arrangements between family and friends can be complex.
+Some of the social and financial considerations of accepting a loan from a friend or relative are outlined below.

 Lack of Clarity

-For example, lenders may assume their financial investment gives them a stake in the company or a voice in daily operations.
+For example, friends or family members who lend you money may assume their financial investment gives them a stake in the company or a voice in daily operations.
 On the other hand, borrowers may believe that it’s okay to miss the occasional payment since the lender is a friend.
-By carefully documenting all terms and conditions in advance, the parties involved can avoid misunderstandings while ensuring their personal relationships remain unblemished throughout the length of the loan.
+Carefully documenting all terms and conditions in advance can help the parties involved avoid misunderstandings.

-For best results, borrowers should arrange for a business attorney to draw up a promissory note or similar document that outlines interest rates and payment terms, including penalties and late fees.
-Additionally, the loan document should stipulate what will happen if your business proves unsuccessful.
-Ensure that the lender knows all the possible risks and rewards of investing in advance to avoid disagreements down the line.
+It is good practice for borrowers to arrange for a business attorney to draw up a promissory note or similar document that outlines interest rates and payment terms, including penalties and late fees.
+Additionally, any documentation should stipulate what will happen if your business proves unsuccessful.
+Making an effort to make sure that the person lending you the money knows all the possible risks and rewards of investing in advance can help you to avoid disagreements down the line.